AnnoyingRain5/avali.zone/readme.md

 ## Todo:

-- Switch to dynamically generating main/templates/content and main/templates/groups
+- Switch to dynamically generating main/templates/content and main/templates/groups PARTIALLY DONE
     - each content or group should include the following:
         - name
         - description